hayhuhin/weather_representation/README.md

 - easy to refactor or integrate new api.
 - can be integrated with different weather API's just by creating a interface api class in the api_folder.py and then instantiate the api interface in the api adapter and api_facade.

 ## Installation

 To install the application and utilize it alongside existing applications, you need to create accounts on a few websites (no payment required!).
-Save the API keys for each service in the local environment.:<br>
+Save the API keys for each service in the local environment.<br>
+here are the website you will need to register:
 - weatherapi.com : this is one of the API's the application is using to get the data.
 - open-meteo.com : this is one of the API's the application is using to get the data.
 - ipgeolocation.com : this is needed to get the geolocation of the user's ip address to show the weather information by the location.